GilleM/Travel-reviews/README.md

 - to make a page with interface design, providing a logical structure which is easy to follow,
 - to make a MongoDB-backed Flask project for a web application that allows users to store and manipulate data records,
 - to respect CRUD functionality so users can create, read, edit and delete the contents they wrote,
-- to include "Search field" so users can get familiar with the destinations they would like to go,
+- to include a "Search field" so users can get familiar with the destinations they would like to go to,
 - to write interactive JavaScript code so it can help with more intuitive UX (e.g. navbar on mobile devices)
-- generally, to make an interesting and usefull backend web page that can help travellers to describe their experience and read the others' in order to get more information
+- generally, to make an interesting and usefull backend web page that can help travellers to describe their experience and read others' in order to get more information

-### The business goals of this website is:
+### The business goal of this website is:

-- the page could possibly be part of some tourist agency's website that could draw peoples' attention on travelling and participating with the travel's community
+- to be part of a tourist agency's website that could draw peoples' attention to travelling and participating with the travel's community

 ### User Stories

-- as travel lover, I'd like to read other people's experience and leave mine,
+- as a travel lover, I'd like to read other people's experience and leave mine,
-- as a new user, I'd like the page to have easy to follow and understandable, not to complex UX <br/> <br/>
+- as a new user, I'd like the page to have easy to follow, understandable, uncomplicated UX <br/> <br/>

 ## Features
 ***

-This project is consisting of five main sections:
+This project consists of five main sections:

 - Our Travels
 - My Profile